koxudaxi/datamodel-code-generator/README.md

-                        Use schema description to populate field docstring --reuse-model         Re-use models on the field when a module has the model with the same content --enum-field-as-literal {all,one}
+                        Use schema description to populate field docstring --reuse-model         Re-use models on the field when a module has the model with the same content --collapse-root-models
+                        Models generated with a root-type field will be merged into the models using that root-type model --enum-field-as-literal {all,one}
                         Parse enum field as literal. all: all enum field type are Literal. one: field type is Literal when an enum